refresh-bio/kmer-db/README.md

 ## AVX and AVX2 support

-Kmer-db by default takes advantage of AVX (required) and AVX2 (optional) CPU extensions.
-Pre-built binary detetermines supported instructions at runtime, thus it is multiplatform.
-However, one may encounter a problem when building Kmer-db a CPU without AVX2.
-To prevent from using AVX2, the program must be compiled with NO_AVX2 symbolic constant defined.
-When building under Linux or OS X, there is a NO_AVX2 switch at the top of the makefile which does the job.
+Kmer-db, by default, takes advantage of AVX (required) and AVX2 (optional) CPU extensions.
+The pre-built binary determines supported instructions at runtime, thus it is multiplatform.
+When compiling the sources under Linux and OS X, the support of AVX2 is also established automatically.
+Under Windows, the program is by default built with AVX2 instructions.
+To prevent this, Kmer-db must be compiled with NO_AVX2 symbolic constant defined.

 # 2. Usage